louspringer/roadmap/README.md

-This is a simple archtiectural roadmap management tool.
+This is a simple architectural roadmap management tool.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).